Q-tips look so innocuous…

 In reality, our ears require to be cleaned when they feel full or you’re experiencing a loss of hearing, even when they’re being cleaned by a physician.
 With the lubricating nature of earwax, frequent removal will make your ears feel dry and itchy as histamines are released.
 It becomes a vicious cycle as you feel the need to swab your ears, they become more itchy.

 At the CNC Hearing and Balance Center, of the Culicchia Neurological Center, you will receive complete hearing care from highly trained physicians and audiologists.
 The Center is under the leadership of Dr. Moises Arriaga, a world renowned Neurotologist.
 Dr. Arriaga and the expertly skilled staff are qualified to diagnose, treat, and manage your hearing loss.
-Call us today for more information or to make an appointment at one of our two locations: Uptown at (504) 934-8321, or in Marrero at (504) 934-8320.
+Call us today for more information or to make an appointment in Marrero, Uptown or Mandeville at (504) 934-8320.

 There is no other coordinated multidisciplinary team in the New Orleans area as deeply qualified to address hearing and balance issues as CNC Hearing and Balance Center.